-Remark: NPACS test bench defined for all dynamic tests, rear, front and lateral dynamic test!
+Remark: NPACS test bench is defined for all dynamic tests, rear, front and lateral dynamic test, including differences of Isofix anchorage attachment to the bench for frontal and side impact.

 - 7.1.4.1.1.
-Child restraints of the "universal" , "restricted" and "semi-universal" categories category shall be tested on the test trolley by means of the test seat prescribed in paragraph 6., and in conformity with paragraph 8.1.3.1. - 7.1.4.1.2.
+Child restraints of the "universal" , "restricted" and "semi-universal" categories category shall be tested on the test trolley by means of the test seat prescribed in paragraph 6., and in conformity with paragraph 8.1.3.1. - Remark : As we are dealing with Universal category, the tests with vehicles or with body in white should not be considered here.
+Suggest putting corresponding parts of 7 1 4 1 2 in brackets. - [7.1.4.1.2.
 Child restraints of the "specific vehicle" category shall be tested with each vehicle model for which the child restraint is intended.
 The Technical Service responsible for conducting the test may reduce the number of vehicle models tested if they do not differ greatly in the aspects listed in paragraph 7.1.4.1.2.3.
 The child restraint may be tested in one of the following ways: - 7.1.4.1.2.1.
 On a complete vehicle, as prescribed in paragraph 8.1.3.3.; - 7.1.4.1.2.2.
 In a vehicle body shell on the test trolley, as prescribed in paragraph 8.1.3.2.; or, - 7.1.4.1.2.3.
 In sufficient parts of the vehicle bodyshell to be representative of the vehicle structure and impact surfaces.
 If the child restraint is intended for use in the rear seat, these shall include the back of the front seat, the rear seat, the floor pan, the B and C pillars and the roof.
 If the child restraint is intended for use in the front seat, the parts shall include the dashboard, the A pillars, the windscreen, any levers or knobs installed in the floor or on a console, the front seat, the floor pan and the roof.
 Furthermore, if the child restraint is intended for use in combination with the adult safety belt, the parts shall include the appropriate adult belt(s).
 The Technical Service responsible for conducting the test may permit items to be excluded if they are found to be superfluous.
-Testing shall be as prescribed in paragraph 8.1.3.2. - 7.1.4.1.3.
-The dynamic test shall be performed on child restraints which have not previously been under load. - 7.1.4.1.4.
-During the dynamic tests, no part of the child restraint actually helping to keep the child in position shall break, and no buckles or locking system or displacement system shall release.
+Testing shall be as prescribed in paragraph 8.1.3.2.] - 7.1.4.1.3.
+The dynamic test shall be performed on child restraints which have not previously been under load.